Urban Legend (film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 24% based on 62 reviews, with an average rating of 4.40/10.
-The site's critics consensus reads: "Elements of Scream reappear in a vastly inferior vehicle."
-On Metacritic it has a weighted average score of 35 out of 100, based on 15 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

-Many critics drew negative comparisons to Wes Craven's Scream, released two years prior.
+Urban Legend received largely unfavorable reviews from film critics at the time of its release.
+Many critics drew negative comparisons of the film to Wes Craven's Scream, released two years prior.
+Among them were critic Betsy Sherman of The Boston Globe, who assessed the film as a "vapid Scream rip-off."

 Anita Gates of The New York Times called the film a "teen-age moviegoer's dream", adding: "It has familiar young television stars, familiar older stars with cult followings (Robert Englund as the aforementioned professor, John Neville as the dean), an edgy sense of humor, a tricky plot and characters too genre-savvy for their own good.
 Maybe there will be an oversaturation of Scream-inspired horror films someday soon, but this one feels fresh."
 Bob Heisler of the Los Angeles Times called it an unoriginal "low-voltage drive-in movie, made strictly by-the-book."
+The New York Daily News gave the film a middling two-star out of five rating, noting that it "starts out with a unique concept but ends up as just another gorefest."

 Roger Ebert of the Chicago Sun-Times awarded the film two out of four stars, but praised Christopher Young's musical score, and adding: "The film is competently made, and the attractive cast emotes and screams energetically, and does a good job of unwisely grabbing one another by the shoulders."
 Entertainment Weekly's Ty Burr wrote of the film: "Proficiently filmed and utterly uninspired, it at least features a ghostly lead performance by Cybills Alicia Witt and a final twist that's entertainingly stupid.
 But why do all the characters have to be such nasty little dorks?
 Oh, right, otherwise we'd care about them."
 Kim Newman of the British publication Sight & Sound wrote: "Urban Legend manages somehow to be rather endearing, from Natasha Gregson Wagner's opening bit (what must now, after Scream, be called 'the Drew Barrymore position') to the hokey shaggy-dog punchline."

-Sequel

-A sequel titled Urban Legends: Final Cut, was released in 2000.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.